-Cat training to a crate isn't as common as with dogs, but it is worth the effort.
-Kittens learn more easily and quickly than adult cats, but even set-in-their-ways felines can accept cat training to the crate.
-Learn the steps to take so your cat doesn't resist the cat carrier when it's time for a car ride.
+Crate training with cats isn't as common as with dogs, but it is worth the effort.
+Kittens learn more easily and quickly than adult cats, but even set-in-their-ways felines can accept training to the crate.

-Your pets should always ride in a carrier when traveling in your car.
-This keeps them from distracting the driver or being injured when you brake suddenly or are in an accident.
-Plus, a loose pet can escape from the car.
-Many cat owners say “hates the crate” is a top reason cats don’t visit the veterinarian as often as they should.
-Most felines only see the crate to be taken to the veterinarian or groomer.
+Many cat owners say “hates the crate” is a top reason cats don’t visit the veterinarian as often as they should, and many felines only see the crate when it's time to be taken to the veterinarian or groomer.
 Your pet cat is smart.
 It only takes once for the feline to learn that the crate means unpleasant experiences.

 Instead, train your kitten to associate the crate/carrier with fun, positive experiences.
 This allows you to quickly confine and safely transport the cat whenever necessary, rather than play hide-and-seek during emergencies to find the frightened feline.
 Happy acceptance of the crate also means less stress, and a happier, emotionally healthier cat.

-Kittens are easier to train and will learn quicker, but adult cats can also learn this important skill.
 Start by making the crate part of the furniture.
 Set it on the floor in a corner of the room for your cat to explore at its leisure.
-If it’s out all the time, the strange and/or scary factor of the crate wears off.
+If it’s out all the time, the strange or scary factor of the crate wears off.
 Take the door off the crate so your cat can come and go.
-Toss a soft blanket or towel inside for a bed, especially one that you've rubbed over your cat's body so it smells like the cat.
+Toss a soft blanket or towel inside for a bed, especially one that you've rubbed over your cat's body so it recognizes the scent of the area.

 Consider using clicker training to inspire your cat to quickly go into the crate.
 Review how to “load the clicker” and locate the training treats for spur of the moment sessions.
 Then wait for the opportunity when you see your cat approach, sniff, or enter the crate.
-Click the clicker to tell the cat that (touching/going inside/even approaching) the crate is what you want, and then reward with the treat or favorite toy.
+Click the clicker to tell the cat that touching, going inside, or even just approaching the crate is what you want, and then reward with the treat or favorite toy.
 The more you practice, the better your pet cat will become at hanging out near or even inside the crate.